Skip to content

 YOLOv7 introduces several architectural innovations and training strategies aimed at boosting performance without increasing inference costs significantly.
 Key features include:

-• E-ELAN (Extended-Efficient Layer Aggregation Networks): Enhances the network's ability to learn features effectively, improving parameter and computation efficiency.
+• E-ELAN (Extended-Efficient Layer Aggregation Networks): This core component in the model's backbone enhances the network's ability to learn features effectively, improving parameter and computation efficiency.
 More details can be found in the original paper.

 • Model Scaling: Implements compound scaling methods for model depth and width, optimizing performance across different model sizes based on concatenation-based model principles.

 • Auxiliary Head Training: Utilizes auxiliary heads during the training phase to strengthen feature learning, which are then removed for inference to maintain speed.
-This concept is related to deep supervision techniques.
+This concept is related to deep supervision techniques used in other neural networks.

 Strengths